I2PC/xmipp/README.md

 ./xmipp check_config                                  # This checks the configuration set ./xmipp get_dependencies                              # This downloads the dependencies that Xmipp needs according to the configuration
-./xmipp compile [N]                                   # This compiles Xmipp using N processors ./xmipp install [directory]                           # This install Xmipp to a certain directory
+./xmipp compile [N]                                   # This compiles Xmipp using N processors ./xmipp install [directory]                           # This installs Xmipp to a certain directory

 # Optionally, Xmipp plugin for Scipion can be installed under the python/environ of Scipion
 pip install -e src/scipion-em-xmipp                   # CHECK the ENVIRON that are present in the session!!